 To ensure that you do not feel the pain, the area will be numbed before the removal of the teeth.
 This is done through the local anesthetic unless the situation is very complicated that intravenous anesthesia will be necessary.
 It is important to make arrangement of how you will get back home in case you are headed for the intravenous anesthesia.
 The effect of the sedation does not wear off fast.

 The tooth extraction types

 After the procedure, it is important that you keep your teeth clean.
 Maintain quality oral hygiene even after the area has healed.
 This will prevent infections and any other post-surgery complications.
-If you are shecdule for further appointments for observation or any other reason, ensure that you attend the appointments to ensure that no complications are realized afterwards.
+If you are scheduled for further appointments for observation or any other reason, ensure that you attend the appointments to ensure that no complications are realized afterward.